JGrana01/huetil/README.md

 _ct-inc_ - Increments or decrements the value of color temperature (ct). <-65534 to 65534>

-### *save and restore*
+### **save and restore**

 The _save_ and _restore_ commands provide an easy way to "snapshot" the present settings of a light or group.
 The settings it saves are:

 _brightness (bri), hue, saturation (sat), xy and color temperature (ct)_

-Using theses commands, you can try different settings but always get back to a known setting (the saved one).
+Using these commands, you can try different settings but always get back to a known setting (the saved one).
-It is recommended to save the lights and groups as a baseline - the way they normally are.
+It is recommended to save the lights and groups as a baseline using the _save all_ command - the way they normally are.
-Both save and restore can operate on on light/group.
-Save can save all lights and groups.
+Both save and restore can operate on lights/groups.
+Save can _save all_ lights and groups it finds on the Hue Bridge.
 Again, this should be done soon after _huetil_ is installed.

 ***save***